MicrosoftDocs/SupportArticles-docs/Microsoft365/compliance/retention/resolve-errors-in-retention-and-retention-label-policies.md

 - [You can't apply a hold here](#error-you-cant-apply-a-hold-here)
 - [Your policy is stuck in PendingDeletion](#error-your-policy-is-stuck-in-pendingdeletion)

-If none of the resolutions apply to your issue, please contact [Microsoft Support](https://go.microsoft.com/fwlink/?linkid=2189021).
+If none of the resolutions apply to your issue, contact [Microsoft Support](https://go.microsoft.com/fwlink/?linkid=2189021).

 For information about how to identify retention policy errors, see [Identify errors in Microsoft 365 retention and retention label policies](identify-errors-in-retention-and-retention-label-policies.md).